 Black college student protest in the 1920s was most often in response to strict dress and behavior codes.
-Colleges made these rules because the whites in control thought that blacks needed rules because they were too savage.
+Colleges made these rules because the whites in control considered blacks “too savage.”
 Needless to say, black students were enraged and had a host of black political figures, ideas, and movements on their side: the demands of black soldiers returning home from WWI, the Marcus Garvey Movement and the Universal Negro Improvement Association (UNIA), the Harlem Renaissance, new voting trends (one out of four Harlem voters chose the Socialist ticket in the 1920 elections), new black businesses and institutions such as the NAACP and Urban League, and a new black press (featuring publications like African Times and Orient Review, Messenger, Negro World, Crusader, Negro Voice, Challenge, and Crisis.)
 Black College students had an important political presence in the 1920s and came to function as one of the most significant aspects of what was then called the New Negro Movement, also known as the Harlem Renaissance.
 In fact, scholars have argued that black college students actually considered themselves THE NEW NEGROES.

 These videos provide some context to this history:

 Black college students in the 1920s saw their battles for a critical education on college campus as part of the larger fight for black rights.
 An example of the pulse of the moment might be best captured by three articles from the policy statement of Marcus Garvey’s UNIA in 1920 called “The Declaration of the Rights of the Negro Peoples of the World.”

 - Article 30 demands an education that is prejudice-free for blacks as the only way to ensure prosperity.